You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 Instructions

-Fill the box with fine-grain play sand — this texture encourages dogs to dig and sniff, which mimics their natural instinct to find a spot.
-The sand absorbs moisture fast, drains without pooling, and stays odor-controlled way longer than grass.
-My neighbor did this last summer for her lab mix and told me she stopped smelling anything within a week.
+In the box I place “fine-grain” play sand.
+This type of sand encourages dogs to dig and sniff, which mimics their natural instinct to find a spot.
+The sand absorbs moisture fast and drains without pooling, and stays odor-controlled longer than grass.
+My neighbor did this last summer with her lab mix and told me she no longer smelled anything within a week.

-Want an easy win?
-Train your dog to use it by placing a piece of their used waste in the sand on day one.
-It signals to them — this is the spot.
+The easiest way to make sure your dog knows what to do is to place a piece of their used waste in the sand on day one.
+It will let them know that this is the spot.

-Scoop waste daily and refresh the full sand layer every 3–4 months.
-If you love this idea, 12 best dog play areas for your furry friend has more setups that blend into a real backyard.
+Scoop the waste daily and replace the sand fully every 3-4 months.
+If you like this idea, 12 best dog play areas for your furry friend has some more setups that blend into a real backyard.

 📸 Photo credit: Instagram @carterkusteraphoto